 We will add to this post as we have new information about the ARP COBRA subsidy.

-The IRS has released a draft Form 7200 which will be used by employers to claim the tax credit for subsidy payments.
+The IRS has released a draft Form 7200 to be used for advance payment of employer credits for subsidy payments.
 The form is not final yet and this draft cannot be used by employers.
 Once the form is formally approved, it will be posted for use by employers.
 We will notify our partners as soon as the final form and instructions for claiming the subsidy have been posted by the IRS.

 Earlier this week, we emailed